-A Migrant Girl Was Allegedly Sexually Abused In An Arizona Detention Center, A New Report Claims
+A 6-Year-Old Migrant Girl Was Reportedly Sexually Abused While In Detention

 After being separated from her mother at the border, a 6-year-old migrant child was allegedly sexually abused at a detention center last month, according to a report in The Nation.
 But the nonprofit group who runs the immigrant detention facility in question claims the child in question denied having ever been touched.

 Immigrant rights advocates told The Nation that a 6-year-old migrant girl identified simply as D.L. was sexually abused by an older child not once, but twice while being held at Casa Glendale, an Arizona immigrant detention facility run by Southwest Key Programs, in June.
 A Prison Rape Elimination Act (PREA) document obtained by The Nation, showed the facility had D.L. "sign" — the young girl's signature is a single "D" carefully drawn on the page — a form stating that she understood it was her "responsibility" to follow the safety plan outlined by the facility.

 But the safety plan laid out by Southwest Key appears to have only included instruction for the girl to "maintain my distance from the other youth involved" and what the center called "psychoeducation."
 The form further describes the "psychoeducation" provided to the child as discussion about "reporting abuse" and "good touch bad touch."